SioKCronin/website/content/about.md

 intelligence algorithm library), a guest researcher at Slow Research Lab, and an engineering mentor at Hackbright Academy.

-As an artist, Siobhán weaves threads of fashion, photography, and economic empowerment to center trans experience in a broader cultural narrative of economic and ecological sustainability.
+As an artist, Siobhán weaves fashion, photography, music, and economic empowerment to center trans experience in a broader cultural narrative of economic and ecological sustainability.